 Rule 5.2, Rules of Civil Procedure; and Rule 1(D), Rules of Procedure for the Juvenile Court; and in conformance with such other formats as the Court may require from time to time provided these formats do not

 cause participants to invest significant resources in making changes.
 The Clerk of Court will not reject documents that do not comply with formats not required

 in a specific rule of procedure, statute, administrative order, or these guidelines.

 A participant may electronically transmit a document in .pdf, .doc, or .docx format.
 A document shall not be password protected and

 shall not exceed 10 MB in size.
-All proposed forms of order shall be submitted in .doc or .docx format.
+Unless the court establishes special instructions, all proposed forms of order shall be submitted in .doc or .docx format.